Tanikai/umami-asgi/README.md

 ## Usage

-For this middleware, you need the following information:
+For this middleware, you need (at least) the following information:

 - The URL of your Umami API (e.g. `https://umami.example.com/api`
 - The website GUID (e.g. `12345678-1234-1234-1234-123456789012`)